si-medbif/AI-MD-variant-calling/README.md

 This repository contains scripts and information for doing variant detection on a HPC cluster with GPU support.
 Input data can be either whole genome sequence (WGS) or whole exome sequence (WES).
 Currently there is a section on somatic variant detection, with germline detection being added at a later date.

 The GPU software used in this project is from NVIDIA and is called CLARA PARABRICKS Pipelines.
 The pipeline cover analysis from read data (FASTQ-files) to called variants (VCF-files).
+For the full documentation including any additional options and updates, please visit [NVIDIA CLARA PARABRICKS](https://docs.nvidia.com/clara/parabricks/v3.6/text/software_overview.html)

-For more detailed description and additional options for the various software packages, please visit the documentation for [NVIDIA CLARA PARABRICKS](https://docs.nvidia.com/clara/parabricks/v3.6/text/software_overview.html)
+The pipelines for calling germline and somatic variants are further described via the links below.

 ## Germline variant detection